Experienced Angler’s Mail man Richard Holroyd shares his top spring fishing tips to help you enjoy a fishing session with youngsters.

 8. Bring a picnic

 Break up the fishing session and enjoy a picnic.
 A bit of food and drink, and a rest from fishing, can often reinvigorate their enthusiasm.

 9. Take a catapult

-Who needs games consoles when you’ve got a catapult!
+Who needs games consoles or the latest mobile app when you’ve got a catapult!
 Get them firing out freebies, preferably around the float, and it’ll keep them entertained.

 10. Seaside sport